-Using ES or FS patches are not supported by Atmosphere or Kosmos and never will be.
+Using ES or FS patches are not supported by Atmosphere and never will be.
 Please use Google to answer any questions regarding this.

 Is it safe to update to the latest firmware version?¶

-As of writing, the latest firmware version is 8.1.0.
-It is currently completely safe to update as long as you are using Atmosphere v0.9.1 or a bundle from SDSetup downloaded after June 26th 2019.
+As of writing, the latest firmware version is 10.1.0.
+It is currently completely safe to update as long as you are using Atmosphere v0.12.0+ or a bundle from SDSetup downloaded after May 1st 2020.

 What does ‘burning fuses’ mean? / Can I downgrade my Nintendo Switch?¶